 Apple started warning Mac users about plans to end support for 32-bit apps back with macOS High Sierra.
 In High Sierra, users started getting warnings about a 32-bit app's future incompatibility with macOS.

-A similar message is available in macOS Mojave, and if you open up a 32-bit app while running Mojave, you're going to see an alert letting you know a specific app won't work with future versions of macOS unless it's updated.
+A similar message was available in macOS Mojave, and if you opened up a 32-bit app while running Mojave, you saw an alert letting you know a specific app wouldn't work with future versions of macOS unless it was updated.

-Alerts re-appear every 30 days when launching an app, with Apple aiming to make sure customers will not be caught unaware when a 32-bit app stops working in the future.
+Alerts re-appeared every 30 days when launching an app, with Apple aiming to make sure customers would not be caught unaware when a 32-bit app stopped working in the future, so you should already know if one of your frequently used apps hasn't been upgraded to 64-bit.

-If you're a developer and you update to the beta of macOS Catalina, as soon as you update you'll be shown a list of 32-bit apps that no longer work on your system.
+Upon updating to macOS Catalina, you'll be shown a list of 32-bit apps that no longer work on your system.

-To determine whether an app is 64-bit or 32-bit and to see if there are 32-bit apps installed on your machine, follow these steps:
+To determine whether an app is 64-bit or 32-bit and to see if there are 32-bit apps installed on your machine before upgrading to macOS Catalina, follow these steps:

 - Click the Apple symbol () in the menu bar on your Mac's desktop.